Cain’s Requiem

 Cain’s rash decisions and behavior destroy any hope of spiritual renewal or pathway.

-God’s question is not an indictment as so many think, the question provides Cain with the opportunity to confess.
+God’s question is not an indictment, as so many think; the question provides Cain with the opportunity to confess.
 This is the third time God has attempted to renew Cain.
-First, he shuns Cain’s offering, which is to awaken in him spiritual and ethical standards.
+First, he shuns Cain’s offering to awaken in him spiritual and ethical standards.
 Second, He asks Cain why he is distraught; God mentions sin but counsels that Cain can be its master and essentially offers a helping hand.
 Third, He offers Cain an opportunity to confess his crime.
 God is a loving God and gives Cain every chance.
-If Cain can bring himself to confess there is still hope that God may work with him and help him.
+If Cain can bring himself to confess, there is still hope that God may work with him and help him.

-Lessons concerning divisiveness and unity, both within the person as well as in his relationships, are a keystone focus to understanding the Way.
-Cain may not grasp the most basic of spiritual principles, and is one main reason why Cain is associated with Satan.
-Concerning Cain, a rebellion is in progress, even though much like ourselves, he has many justifications for his grudges and attitudes.
+Lessons concerning divisiveness and unity, both within the person and in his relationships, are a keystone to understanding the Way.
+Cain may not grasp the most basic spiritual principles, which is one main reason why he is associated with Satan.
+Concerning Cain, a rebellion is in progress, even though, like ourselves, he has many justifications for his grudges and attitudes.

 According to Josephus, at least a few days have passed since the murder.
 Cain’s guilt must be growing, the pressure increasing.
 God questions Cain about no longer seeing him and his brother conversing.
 Again, God is trying to open a door for Cain; God is lightly probing in His initial questioning.
 The proper response for Cain is to admit what he has done.
 Instead, Cain challenges God with a question of his own—he rashly replies, “Am I my brother’s keeper (guardian).”
 Cain hurls his defensive question, ‘Am I to keep track of him?’
 The denials and excuses begin immediately.